mantidproject/mantid/docs/source/algorithms/SetSample-v1.rst

    config['default.facility'] = FACILITY_AT_START
    config['default.instrument'] = INSTRUMENT_AT_START

+**Example - Setting a basic shape and material**

 .. testcode:: Ex1

-   # A fake host workspace, replace this with your real one.
+   # A fake workspace, replace this with your real one.
    ws = CreateSampleWorkspace()

+   # Setting a simple shape and formula
+   SetSample(InputWorkspace=ws,
+             Geometry={'Shape' : 'Sphere', 'Center': [0., 0., 0.], 'Radius' : 1.0},
+             Material={'ChemicalFormula': 'V'})

+**Example - Container with preset cylindrical sample geometry**

+.. testcode:: Ex2

+   # A fake workspace, replace this with your real one.
+   ws = CreateSampleWorkspace()

-   # Use geometry as is from environment defintion
+   # Use geometry as is from environment definition
    SetSample(ws, Environment={'Name': 'CRYO-01', 'Container': '8mm'},
              Material={'ChemicalFormula': '(Li7)2-C-H4-N-Cl6',
                        'SampleNumberDensity': 0.1})

 **Example - Override height of preset cylinder sample**

-.. testcode:: Ex2
+.. testcode:: Ex3

-   # A fake host workspace, replace this with your real one.
+   # A fake workspace, replace this with your real one.
    ws = CreateSampleWorkspace()
-   # Use geometry from environment but set differnet height for sample
+   # Use geometry from environment but set different height for sample
    SetSample(ws, Environment={'Name': 'CRYO-01', 'Container': '8mm'},
              Geometry={'Height': 4.0},
              Material={'ChemicalFormula': '(Li7)2-C-H4-N-Cl6',